regpy/regpy/doc/sphinx/source/Operators.rst

             # Compute with y being in the my_codomain what the standard adjoint of the derivative x = F'[self.x]*(y) at the predefined location self.x
             return x

-If one wishes to additionally use the evaluation of the composition of adjoint and derivative one can redefine the method `_adjoint_derivative` of the operator such that
+For some operators more efficient implementations of the composition of adjoint and derivative than the straightforward one exist.
+In this case one can redefine the method `_adjoint_derivative` of the operator as follows:

 .. code-block:: python